RMS Empress of Australia (1919): Post-war service

 After World War II Empress of Australia operated worldwide as a troop ship, including carrying military personnel to Pusan during the Korean War.

-In 1946 while anchoring off Liverpool her anchor tangled with that of a cargo liner Debrett; the two ships collided and seven tugs were needed to separate them.
-In December of that year, she was re-fitted for peace time trooping, offering more comfortable accommodations for the troops; She was repainted for post-war trooping operations on white with a blue line around the hull and yellow funnels.
+In 1946 while anchoring off Liverpool her anchor fouled with that of the cargo liner Debrett; the two ships collided and seven tugs were needed to separate them.
+In December of that year, the liner was re-fitted for peace time trooping, offering more comfortable accommodations for the troops; She was repainted for post-war trooping operations on white with a blue line around the hull and yellow funnels.

 Notably, she ferried home the last British soldiers away from Bombay, just after they symbolically passed through the Gateway of India on 28 February 1948 following Indian independence in 1947.
 With this final act, centuries of British military presence in India were brought to an end.

-She continued to carry troops up to another overhaul in Liverpool in 1951.
-Her last voyage was a trooping operation from Hong Kong to Liverpool in 1952 bringing back British regiments and families including 58 Medium Regiment Royal Artillery during the course of which she was diverted to Mombasa in Kenya to collect British families stranded after the disastrous failure of the British government's Ground Nut Scheme.
+The liner continued to carry troops up to another overhaul in Liverpool in 1951.
+The final voyage was a trooping operation from Hong Kong to Liverpool in 1952 bringing back British regiments and families including 58 Medium Regiment Royal Artillery during the course of which she was diverted to Mombasa in Kenya to collect British families stranded after the disastrous failure of the British government's Ground Nut Scheme.
 After this, her 70th trooping voyage the vessel was sold.

 On 8 May 1952 the Empress sailed from the Mersey to the Thos W Ward ship breaking yard in Inverkeithing, where she was scrapped.
-Her oak carved panelling from the smoking lounge was installed in the Ships Room in the Visitor Centre of the Glenfarclas Distillery at Ballindalloch on Speyside when it was built in 1973.
+In 1973, the oak carved panelling from the smoking lounge was installed in the Ships Room in the Visitor Centre of the Glenfarclas Distillery at Ballindalloch on Speyside.